peperoni60/drupal-docker/README.md

 * Now you can create the containers and the network for this project.
 In PhpStorm start the script **startup.sh** (mark startup.sh, Ctrl+Shift+F10).
 On the very first run Docker will download the basic image and, in case of Apache, create a dependent image with all required applications.
 If the containers are running (you can control it in PhpStorm by clicking on the Docker-tab at the lower left border) you can take the next steps.
 * To create the database for Drupal, run the script **init_mysql_drupal_db.sh** (mark init_mysql_drupal_db.sh, Ctrl+Shift+F10). **A database with same name will be dropped and recreated!**
 * Now you have to download Drupal 7 or Drupal 8.
 To do so, run **download_drupal7.sh** or **download_drupal8.sh** (mark the script, Ctrl+Shift+F10). **All files and directories in www/docroot will be deleted!**
 * Before we start to install our Drupal website we have to modify /etc/hosts to add the host names of our containers.
-To do so, open the terminal in PhpStorm (the tab on the bottom left side).
+To do so, *open the terminal* in PhpStorm (the tab on the bottom left side).
 Change into the directory with **addhost.sh**. `sudo addhost.sh` will do the job.
 * Now we can open the website at “http://_APACHE_HOSTNAME_” (or “http://_APACHE_IP_” if we could not change /etc/hosts).

     > In Drupal the name of the mysql-hosts is not “localhost” but “mysql”, that is the name of the connected mysql-service.

+## Starting and stopping the environment in PhpStorm
+To start the development environment for your project, run the **startup.sh** script as described above.
+This will create a container representing this environment.
+In the "Run" tab PhpStorm creates a tab for startup.sh.
+Here you can control the environment and even stop the containers.

+## Rebuilding the containers in PhpStorm
+In case you changed some definitions for the containers in the Dockerfiles or in docker-compose.yml you have to rebuild the images and/or the containers.
+Run the script **rebuild.sh** in PhpStorm as described above.
+After that, you can close the tab "rebuild.sh" in the "Run" tab.

 ## Debugging with PhpStorm
 The Apache-container has been created with xdebug activated.
 So you can debug any web-session on this server in PhpStorm.
 To switch on/off debugging in the browser you will find a generator for bookmarklets to control php-debugging on this page https://www.jetbrains.com/phpstorm/marklets/ .
 Add these bookmarklets to your browser.
 To switch on/off debugging in PhpStorm you will find the icon “Start Listening for PHP Debug Connections” on the top right edge.